jimhigson/oboe.js-dissertation/markdown/3_Background.md

 complete response, and then participate in a Barrier while the other requesters complete.
 Each thread consumes considerable resources but during its multi-second lifespan requires only a fraction of a millisecond on the CPU.
-It is unlikely any two requests return closely enough in time that the threads will process in series rather than parallel, loosing thread's natural strengths for utilising multiple cores.
+It is unlikely that any two requests will return closely enough in time to be processed in parallel, loosing threading's natural strength for simultaneously utilising multiple cores.
 Even if they do, the actual CPU time required in making an HTTP request is so short that any concurrent processing is a pyrrhic victory.

 Node builds on the model of event-based, asynchronous I/O that was